openGeeksLab/PoAS/README_eng.md

 Each node that broadcasts a transaction could be a Voter which is mainly responsible for answering the request of Workers and voting for the main chain.
 The stake that a Voter holds is seen as “votes” in this scene and the number of "votes" will influence miner's competition.<br>

 2. Miner<br>
-Miners have their own Workers canvassing “votes” for them throughout the network.
-And use the votes they canvassed to compete for generating blocks.
+Miners have their own Workers canvassing “votes” for them throughout the network and use those votes to compete for generating blocks.
 Any user could be a Miner.<br>

 3. Worker<br>
-Workers work for the Miners in order to detect the Voters nearby and send a “canvass” request as soon as possible.
-Workers are mostly running on user terminals by being embedded into the client Apps or browsers. <br><br>
+Workers work for the Miners to detect the Voters nearby and send a “canvass” request as soon as possible.
+Workers are mostly running on terminals by being embedded into the client Apps or web browsers. <br><br>

 The network scheme is shown as below:<br>
 ![Alt text](/res/charactors.jpg)<br>